angarsky/diveintopython/learn/variables/list.md

 my_list = [1, 2, 3, 4, 5]
 ```

+As you can see, creation of list is is a fairly simple process.
 To create an empty list, you can simply use the following syntax:

 ```python
 my_list = []